T3010 charity return – Before you file

 Fiscal year end change – If you have received approval to change your fiscal year-end, you will have to file a separate return for the months between your old fiscal year-end and the beginning of your new fiscal year.

-Permission to accumulate funds – If you have received approval to accumulate funds, report the amount accumulated during the fiscal year (including any income earned) on line 5500, and any accumulated funds spent on line 5510.
+Permission to accumulate funds – While new accumulation requests are no longer accepted, if you have received written approval from the CRA to accumulate funds, report the amount accumulated during the fiscal year (including any income earned from this amount) on line 5500, and any accumulated funds spent on line 5510.

 Disbursement quota reduction – If you have received approval for a disbursement quota reduction you must file Form T1240, Registered Charity Adjustment Request, to correct the return for the fiscal year in which the shortfall occurred.